samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 We built a variety of model types:

-1) *Logistic regression*: We used a either a single model with one-hot encoding of hospitals*, or fitted models to each hospital independently.
+1) *Logistic regression*: We used either a single model with one-hot encoding of hospitals*, or fitted models to each hospital independently.

-2) *Random forests*: We used a either a single model with one-hot encoding of hospitals*, or fitted models to each hospital independently.
+2) *Random forests*: We used either a single model with one-hot encoding of hospitals*, or fitted models to each hospital independently.

 3) *Neural networks*: We used either a fully-connected network (where all features are treated as a single set), or a modular embedding network, where features are split into three groups: hospital ID, clinical features, pathway timings.
-Each group is handles by a sub-network which outputs an 'embedding vector', reducing the inputs down to either one or two values which are then combined together before final output.
+Each group is handled by a sub-network which outputs an 'embedding vector', reducing the inputs down to either one or two values which are then combined together before final output.

-*One-hot encoding converts a hospital ID to a vector that is all zeros about from the index of the hospital ID which is set to one.
+*One-hot encoding converts a hospital ID to a vector that is all zeros apart from the index of the hospital ID which is set to one.
 So hospital 2 out of a total of five hospitals would have one-hot encoding of [0, 1, 0, 0, 0].

 ### Accuracy of models